A Non-Parametric Sensitivity Analysis for Bounding Bias in Hybrid Control Trials: Introduction

 The aim of this research is to expand upon the current literature exploring the practicality of HCTs in the clinical setting.
 By proposing a reliable assumption-free sensitivity analysis for the pooled estimator, we add credibility to results from HCTs, unlocking the benefits they have to offer.
 We believe that increasing acceptance of these trial designs will accelerate the development of new therapies, particularly benefiting under-funded or underrepresented areas of research.

 \paragraph{Outline.} In Section \ref{sec2} we begin by defining necessary notation and preliminaries for the hybrid control trial setting.
 We also explore a doubly robust efficient estimator for the trial-specific average treatment effect \cite{li_improving_2023}.
 In Section \ref{sec3} we validate that it is possible to extend the omitted variable bias sensitivity analysis to the HCT setting.
 Through identification of the Riesz representer and outcome regression of the trial-specific ATE, we derive an estimator for the bias bound $B$.
 In Section \ref{sec4}, we use simulations to demonstrate that the risk of bias and error is minimized with the sensitivity analysis and that trial efficiency can be improved even when bias is present.
 We do this by showing (i.) that the true bias is reliably bounded by $B$, (ii.) that the sensitivity analysis corrects inflated type I error rates in HCTs, and (iii.) that power can be increased when using the HCT estimator combined with the sensitivity analysis.
-In Section \ref{sec5}, we summarize key findings and explore guidelines for designing and evaluating HCTs based on these results as well as the potential impacts of this research.
+In Section \ref{sec5}, we provide a case study using data from prior clinical trials conducted by Novo Nordisk (AS).
+We demonstrate how to apply the sensitivity analysis to results from an HCT study and discuss important practical considerations.
+In Section \ref{sec6}, we summarize key findings and explore guidelines for designing and evaluating HCTs based on these results as well as the potential impacts of this research.